John Todd (abolitionist)

-John Todd (November 10, 1818 – January 31, 1894) was an American Congregationalist minister, co-founder of Tabor College in Tabor, Iowa, a leading abolitionist and a conductor reon the Underground Railroad.
+John Todd (November 10, 1818 – January 31, 1894) was an American Congregationalist minister, co-founder of Tabor College in Tabor, Iowa, a leading abolitionist and a conductor on the Underground Railroad.

 Background

 John Todd was born November 10, 1818, in West Hanover, Pennsylvania.
 He was the second son and fifth child of Capt.
 James Todd and Sally Ainsworth Todd.
 The Todds' ancestors were Scotch Irish and Presbyterians, and Todd grew up attending a Presbyterian church.
 Todd was an early graduate of Oberlin College (Oberlin, Ohio) and its seminary (class of 1841 and 1844, respectively).
 In the 1850s, Todd moved West to help start an Oberlin-like school on the Iowa frontier.
 He was one of the founders of Tabor, in southwestern Iowa, and its Congregational Church, which he served as pastor for more than 30 years.
 He is also the basis for the abolitionist preacher and grandfather of John Ames, main character in Marilynne Robinson's Pulitzer Prize-winning novel, Gilead (2004).

 Todd's home in Tabor served not only as a station on the Underground Railroad, complete with a concealed room in which escaped slaves hid until their next ride arrived, but also as a storehouse of weapons, ammunition and other supplies for radical abolitionist John Brown.